Akman13/trackajet/README.md

 Tom has already used this application in the real world to display a loved ones private jet home from LA.<br>
 Be more like Tom.

-To use TrackerJet, follow these steps:
+To use TrackAJet, follow these steps:

 - Open your browser and navigate to http://localhost:3000.
 - Enter your desired flight number in the search bar.